Evilazaro/contoso-arch-center/_docs/caf-ready/landing-zone/design-areas.md

 You can implement these design areas over time so that you can grow into your cloud operating model.
 Review the methodologies related to each of the design areas to understand in more detail the considerations and decisions required to implement a landing zone.

 Within each design area, you'll find considerations to help shape your internal discussions and recommendations.
-These considerations provide specific guidance to help align your journey to the Azure landing zone conceptual architecture.
+These considerations provide specific guidance to help align your journey to the Building Blocks conceptual architecture.

 Alternately, there are rich, opinionated implementation options that start with a defined position on each design area.